rouven0/TruckSimulatorBot/README.md

 VOTE_AUTHORIZATION
 ```

-Superuser permissions are required to set up the bot's systemd service
+Superuser permissions are required to set up the bots systemd service

 ### Remove the bot
-Use `make uninstall` to remove the bot's systemd service before you delete the bot directory.
+Use `make uninstall` to remove the bots systemd service before you delete the bot directory.

-## Projekt Description
+## Project Description

 ### Basic controls
 The virtual map is the heart of the Truck Simulator.
 Everything is a place that you can drive to.
 Some commands are bound to specific places, some are available everywhere.